exochron/MountJournalEnhanced/README.md

 + Filter mounts by an extended source, faction, type, family or expansion
 + Filter unusable or unwanted mounts
++ Display mounts which are actually hidden by the game (TCG, PvP, secrets etc.)
 + Sort mounts by name, type or expansion (or in reverse)
 + Saves filter options
 + Double click list entry to summon mount